carTrawler-interview/senior-devops-tech-test/docs/architecture.md

 4. docker build and push

-5. Deploy using K8s or helm charts
+5. Deploy using K8s or helm charts with rollback deployment in production

 6. Notify using Slack